tomascupr/emdash/README.md

 - [ ] Cloud database option as an alternative to local SQLite
 - [ ] Pluggable provider system to run other CLI coding agents (e.g., Claude Code, Gemini CLI, aider, Warp) alongside Codex and switch easily
+## Privacy

+- Privacy
+  - All data is local.
+The app does not send your code or chats to us.
+  - Using Codex CLI or GitHub CLI transmits data to those providers per their policies.